Gym Design Health Safety Considerations

 It's important to note that while the ADA provides a framework for accessibility, gym owners and operators should also be aware of state and local building codes and regulations that may have additional requirements or variations.

-Additionally, ongoing staff training is essential to ensure that employees are aware of accessibility requirements and can provide assistance to individuals with disabilities as needed.
+Additionally, ongoing staff training is essential to ensure that employees know accessibility requirements and can assist individuals with disabilities as needed.